Biden says he hopes Democrats reach spending deal this week | Politics

 U.S. President Joe Biden on Monday held out hope for an agreement on his major spending plans before attending a climate summit in Scotland, while the White House said Democratic negotiators were closing in on a deal.
 Biden visited New Jersey to sell his "Build Back Better" agenda after talks on Sunday with moderate Democratic Senator Joe Manchin, whose vote is critical to the package, and Senate Majority Leader Chuck Schumer, a fellow Democrat.

 "That's my hope," Biden told reporters as he departed Wilmington in his home state of Delaware en route to neighboring New Jersey.
-Democrats are seeking to coalesce around two key pieces of legislation - an up-to-$2 trillion social spending and climate change plan and a $1 trillion infrastructure plan - to make good on Biden's campaign promises.
+Democrats are seeking to coalesce around two key pieces of legislation - an up-to-$2 trillion social spending and climate change package and a $1 trillion infrastructure bill - to make good on Biden's campaign promises.

+Manchin, one of two Democratic holdouts along with Senator Kyrsten Sinema, told reporters at the Capitol that he believed a deal on a framework for the social spending bill could be reached this week.
+But he remained opposed to spending more than $1.5 trillion.
+Manchin said he supported the idea of a tax on the nation's roughly 700 billionaires https://www.reuters.com/world/us/with-corporate-tax-off-table-us-democrats-turn-billionaires-fund-spending-bill-2021-10-25 to fund the programs.

+"I support basically everyone paying their fair share of taxes," he said.
+"I'm open to any type of thing that makes people pay that's not paying now."
+The prolonged debate on the spending plans comes as Biden prepares to attend two major summits: a G20 gathering of world leaders in Rome that starts on Saturday and a climate summit in Glasgow, Scotland, kicking off on Sunday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)